johncmunson/docker-app/README.md

 However, our nginx reverse-proxy is not yet aware of our new instances and it will need to be restarted for it to begin sending traffic to them... `docker-compose restart nginx`.
 See the Issues section below for different strategies of updating our reverse-proxy on the fly without having to restart the container.

+_Note: docker-compose is limited to container orchestration on a single host, as opposed to Docker Swarm or Kubernetes which can manage containers across multiple host machines.
+A natural question to ask is, Why bother with scaling at all?
+The answer has to do with maintaining availability in the event of instance failures.
+If you only have one instance of the `auth` service running and it goes down, your application will be unavailable for the period of time it takes Docker to replace the failed container.
+If, however, you have multiple instances of the `auth` service running the load balancer can distribute traffic to the healthy instances while Docker is bringing the failed instance back up.
+Keep in mind that this form of "scaling" only improves availability and not raw compute power.
+To take on higher volumes of traffic to your application, you will still need to scale vertically by increasing the size/power of your host machine._

 _Note: Only stateless services can be scaled.
 Stateful services, such as the database, cannot be scaled.
 Neither can any services that have a port bound to the host, such as the nginx reverse-proxy.
 In the case of nginx, Docker will fail with the message `WARNING: The "nginx" service specifies a port on the host.
 If multiple containers for this service are created on a single host, the port will clash.`_

 ### Database migrations